MicrosoftDocs/quantum-docs/articles/optimization-parallel-tempering.md

 | `all_betas` | The list of beta values used in each replica for sampling.
 The number of beta values must equal the number of replicas, as each replica will be assigned one beta value from the list.
 These beta values control how the solver escapes optimization saddle points - the larger the beta values, the less likely the sampling process will be to jump out of a local optimum.|
 | `seed (optional)` | Seed value - used for reproducing results |

-The larger the number of sweeps and replicas, the more likely the Parallel Tempering solver will be to find an optimal or near-optimal solution, however the solver will take longer to run.
+The larger the number of sweeps and replicas, the more likely the parallel tempering solver will be to find an optimal or near-optimal solution, however the solver will take longer to run.

-To create a parametrized Parallel Tempering solver using the SDK:
+To create a parametrized parallel tempering solver using the SDK:

 ```python
 from azure.quantum.optimization import ParallelTempering